 If English is not your first language, please have your work proofread by a native speaker before submitting it to ROAR.

-The more polished the draft we received, the sooner we’ll be able to publish your piece!
+The more polished the draft, the sooner we’ll be able to publish your piece.

 Some general pointers (for more detailed guidelines we refer to the AP stylebook, cheatsheet here):